mikrowellentoast/NoMoreCombatLog/README.md

 - Players are placed in combat when attacking or being attacked.
 - The combat tag lasts for a configurable duration.
 - Actionbar messages show remaining tag time.
-- Tag clears automatically when time runs out or when a player dies.

 ### Combat Logging Prevention
 - If a tagged player logs out before the timer ends, they are automatically killed.